intmus/inttheory19-20/_14-secondary-dominant-functions/a2-tx-secdoms.md

 **How do we determine V/V in different keys?**
 - Literally ask "what is the V of V" and go from there
+- Relate V/V to something you're already very familiar with: ii!
+In a way, V/V is really just a fancy ii.
+They share the same root and usually share the same function.
+The only difference is V/V's raised third
+- If thinking about solfege works better for you, you can use the above point but think about sol and re instead.
+If you see re and fi together, you'll know it's likely a V/V
 - These chords are weird and require added accidentals so double-checking (or even triple-checking) them is always a good idea!!
 Make sure what you ID'd matches up with what you wrote out in the staff.

 # Further reading